john-carroll-sw/chat-completions-function-calling-examples/README.md

 # Function Calling Examples in Azure Open AI

-## Description
+### Description

-This repository contains simple examples of using function calling using the Chat Completions API for AOAI.
-If using the OAI client, change the client accordingly.
+This repository contains simple examples of using function calling with the Chat Completions API.
+It supports multiple clients including OpenAI, AzureOpenAI, and Ollama.
+Please change the client in the code accordingly based on the one you are using.

 ## Files

-- `weather_example`: This is a simple program that has a single function `get_current_weather` defined.
-The model says to call the function multiple times(parellel funciton calling), and after sending the function response back to the model, it decides the next step.
+- `func_get_weather`: (**Start here!**) This is a simple program that has a single function 'get_current_weather' defined.
+The model says to call the function/tool multiple times(parellel <u>function calling</u>).
+Our code invokes our functions and then we send the function/tool's response back to the model supplying it with additional context provided by the 'tool'.
 It responds with a user-facing message which tells the user the temperature in San Francisco, Tokyo, and Paris.
-- `weather_example_streaming.py`: This is an example of how to stream the response from the model while also checking if the model wanted to make a function/tool call.
-It extends the `weather_example`.
+- `func_get_weather_streaming`: This is an example of how to <u>stream</u> the response from the model while also checking if the model wanted to make a function/tool call.
+It extends the 'func_get_weather' example.
-- `counter_example`: This example shows how to Do 'X' every 'frequency'.
-Shows how to increment a counter using function calling, counting user inputs before the assistant says something specific to a user.
+- `func_timing_count`: This example shows how to Do 'X' every 'frequency'.
+Shows how to <u>manage state</u> outside the conversation.
+There is a function that increments a counter using <u>function calling</u>, counting user inputs before the assistant says something specific to a user.
 Also shows how to do something once every week by checking if it has been a week and then editing system prompt.
-- `conversation_history_example`: This is a simple program that showcases some functionality for doing two things: 1) summarizing conversation history, 2) providing prompt suggestions based on conversation history.
+- `func_conversation_history`: This is a simple program that showcases some <u>semantic functionality</u> for doing two things: 1) summarizing conversation history, 2) providing prompt suggestions based on conversation history.
+- `func_async_streaming_chat`: an example script that demonstrates handling of <u>asynchronous</u> client calls and <u>streaming</u> responses within a <u>chat loop</u>.
+It supports <u>function calling</u>, enabling dynamic and interactive conversations.
+This script is designed to provide a practical example of managing complex interactions in a chat-based interface.
+- `func_async_streaming_chat_server`: (**Most complicated**) an extension of the 'func_async_streaming_chat' script.
+It not only handles <u>asynchronous</u> client calls, <u>function calling</u>, and <u>streaming</u> responses within a <u>chat loop</u>, but also demonstrates an example of how to <u>format and handle server-client</u> payloads effectively.
+This script provides a practical example of managing complex interactions in a chat-based interface while ensuring proper communication between the server and client.

 ## Usage